Breastfeeding can bewilder even experienced moms.

 Skin-to-skin contact in the first few days can help with milk production and baby’s latch among other benefits to babies and parents.

 3. What should I expect during the first week of breastfeeding?

 A baby will eat at least eight to 12 times a day, and often not at regular intervals or times.
 Feedings may last anywhere from 10 to 45 minutes and some may be grouped together in cluster feedings.
-These cluster feedings are normal.
-They help to establish the mom’s milk supply and provide the baby with small amounts of antibody-rich first milk, called colostrum.
+These cluster feedings are normal and help to establish milk supply.
+The antibody-rich first milk is called colostrum.

-Breast milk production increases dramatically about four days after birth.
+Breast milk production increases dramatically about two to four days after birth.
 This is what people refer to as their milk coming in.
-It’s important when milk first comes in to remove it from the breasts often by breastfeeding on demand.
+It’s important when milk first comes in to remove it from the breasts often by breastfeeding on demand or pumping.
 This tells the body how much milk it will need to make to nourish the baby.

 4. How can I help my baby latch on?

-The best start to a good latch is immediate skin-to-skin contact after delivery and breastfeeding during that first hour.
+The best start to a good latch is immediate skin-to-skin contact after delivery and breastfeeding during those first few hours.
 Latching at the first signs of hunger will also help a baby do well.
-A good latch takes practice by both mom and baby.
-Knowing the signs of a good latch is important to help meet breastfeeding goals.
+A good latch takes practice by both the breastfeeder and baby.
+Knowing the signs of a good latch is important to help make breastfeeding successful and not painful.
 A lactation consultant can help evaluate a baby’s latch.

 If a baby gets too hungry, latching can be difficult.
 Early signs of hunger include eyes batting in sleep, being awake, licking lips, rooting and hand-to-mouth activity.
 Crying is a late sign of hunger.

 When breasts feel engorged, or full, the areola and nipple may become tight, making it harder for a baby to latch on.
 It can help to massage the breasts, manually express some milk or use a breast pump for a few minutes before nursing.